 We were told that we would have trouble with the neighborhood meeting required to get our special use permit from the city.
 Instead, we had neighbors ask to volunteer.
 We were told that the City Council wouldn’t like the idea of a group home.
 After our meeting with the Council we had people follow us into the hall to ask to pray for us, and one City Council member joined our Board!
 During the building and renovation, the Project Manager would call and tell me what we needed next for the house.
 I would ask him how to spell that, where to get it, and who to call.
 Just one example was the day he told me we would need 13 four-foot egress window wells.
 I called a company listed in the phone book and the guy on the other end said “well, that’s crazy – we just had a guy cancel an order for 13 four-foot egress window wells.
 We’d be happy to donate them to you, and we’ll deliver them, too!”

-Hope House truly is the “house that God built”.
+Hope House truly is the “house that God built.”
 There isn’t any other way to describe it.
 When you visit now, you’ll find a place filled with laughter, and warmth, and little ones running up and down long halls and bouncing off couches in the living room.
-You’ll find staff members working hard with teen moms to complete GED’s, and master life skills, and healing hurts from the past.
+You’ll find staff members building relationships with teen moms and helping them heal hurts from the past.
 You’ll feel the energy and the hope in the air.
-You’ll also find us hard at work developing new programs to serve the thousands of teen moms in our state.
-And we continue to explore ways to partner with other service providers in our area, and nationally, to develop “best practices” and benchmarks for success for teen moms working to attain self sufficiency.
+You’ll also see how God has grown the ministry into a campus, with a 15,000-square-foot Resource Center, opened in 2019, serving hundreds of teen moms from across the metro-Denver area.
+Each one is working hard to earn a GED, go to college, build healthy relationships, and attain self-sufficiency, breaking the cycle of poverty for two generations.

-It has been an amazing journey thus far, and I have no doubt that God has many more surprises in store.
-I am continually amazed at the courage and spirit that our young moms show as they work to reach their goals.
+It has been an amazing journey thus far, and I have no doubt God has many more surprises in store.
+I am continually amazed at the courage and grit our young moms demonstrate as they work to reach their goals.
 I have yet to meet a teen mom who didn’t want to be a good parent.
 They just need someone to show them a way and give them a little hope.

 Written by: Lisa Steven

-Hope House of Colorado is committed to transforming the lives of teen mothers around the world.
+Hope House Colorado is committed to transforming the lives of teen mothers around the world.

 “Mission Increase is connected with a large number of ministries and yours stands out as a ministry that God is blessing and working through in tremendous ways.
 We believe in all that God is doing through your ministry to reach people’s lives and change them forever.”